TheSmartnik/underfinedmethod/source/posts/why-on-earth-do-fibers-exist.html.markdown

 ### Symmetric Coroutines

-If you `require 'fiber'`, though. `Fiber` becomes asymmetric coroutine, which basically means that now, fibers can transfer control between one another _(there are limitations in ruby, though.
+If you `require 'fiber'`, though. `Fiber` becomes symmetric coroutine, which basically means that now, fibers can transfer control between one another _(there are limitations in ruby, though.
 But here is the basic idea)_

 Okay, now when we become familiar with fibers and coroutines.
 Let's look at the thing you can build with them.